West End Service Station

 In the summer of 1964, around the time that I-55 bypassed Edwardsville, ending the Route 66 era, the building was purchased by a local dentist, Dr. Robert Marks.
 For the next 55 years, it served as an office to a series of dentists — Dr. Robert Marks, Dr. Dale Claussen and Dr. Beau Moody — giving new meaning to the term “filling station.”
 In the fall of 2022, the City of Edwardsville purchased the West End Service Station at a public auction to create this Route 66 historic site and visitor center, in conjunction with the Great Rivers & Routes Tourism Bureau.

-West End Station is one of Edwardsville’s few remaining Route 66 landmarks and one of the last original Route 66 service stations in nearly sixty miles.
+West End Station is one of Edwardsville’s few remaining Route 66 landmarks and one of two original Route 66 service stations left in southwest Illinois, the other being Soulsby Service Station in Mount Olive, IL.